Agora-Lab-AI/AgoraHub/docs/index.md

 - Join our vibrant community for frequent events and social gatherings.
 Whether you enjoy organizing, giving talks, or simply attending, we have something for everyone.
 From study groups to research meetings, you'll connect with inspiring individuals and never miss out on the action with our packed events calendar!

-# 🎇 Our Projects
+## 🎇 Our Projects

 We're currently working on various paper implemenentations and made-in-house frameworks.
-The majority are on [Kye's github](https://github.com/kyegomez) and [Agora's Github](https://github.com/Agora-X):
+To discover other projects, look on [Kye's github](https://github.com/kyegomez) and [Agora's Github](https://github.com/Agora-X) for more:

 - **[Andromeda 🌌](https://github.com/kyegomez/Andromeda)**
 Andromeda is an ultra-fast foundation language model capable of processing inputs greater than 100,000+ tokens.
 It's a stepping stone towards realizing our vision of AI with enhanced reasoning abilities.